 The Award shall recognize the lifetime achievement of a pediatric investigator who has made important contributions to neonatal health through basic or translational research.

-To be eligible, nominees must be pediatricians, and they must have displayed a sustained record of excellence as a neonatal health investigator.
+To be eligible, nominees must be a pediatric investigator and they must have displayed a sustained record of excellence as a neonatal health investigator.

 A single award will be made annually.
-The award provides a $1,000 honorarium, complimentary registration to the Pediatric Academic Societies (PAS) meeting and a plaque.
+The award provides a $1,000 honorarium, a plaque, economy travel, two nights’ hotel accommodations and complimentary registration to attend the Pediatric Academic Societies (PAS) meeting.
 The Awardee will receive the award at a relevant scientific session at the PAS meeting, followed by a 15 minute lecture given by the Awardee.

 Awards will be made only when there are worthy candidates.